Splitting, Splicing and Projection in BPD Personalities

 You accept their betrayal as being your fault,

-and pledge to "love them better" going forward.
+"love them better" going forward.
+Fucking someone else

-nor stay involved with anyone who treats them badly.
+nor remain involved with anyone who treats them badly.
 Your desire

 to "forgive and forget" is this 'splicing' reflex you

-learned in childhood, when you tried to overcome a parent's criticism
+learned in childhood, when you tried to accept a harsh parent's

 one's head in the sand only works for ostriches.
 For us humans,